-Stiffness in the low back can come from a number of larger muscles like spinal erectors, latissimus dorsi, and psoas.
+Stiffness in the low back can come from several larger muscles like spinal erectors, latissimus dorsi, and psoas.
 Fragility in the low back usually comes from a joint problem in the vertebrae.
 The two patterns play in concert to create a pain pattern that is a combination of the two.
 This post is a collection of trigger points that produce either type of low back pain.

 There are a number of these combinations.
 Here is an example: